dhisana-ai/gtm-ai-tools/README.md

 ```

 Open <http://localhost:8080> in your browser to access the app.
 The interface
-now separates utilities and workflows into two pages:

-1. **Run a Utility** – choose an available tool by its description and provide
+shows a **Run a Utility** page where you can choose a tool and provide the
-   the command‑line parameters.
-If a utility requires a CSV input you can upload
+required command‑line parameters.
+If a utility requires a CSV input you can
-   the file directly in the form.
+upload the file directly in the form.
 When a utility produces a CSV output a
 download link will be displayed.
 Plain text output is shown in the page.
-2. **Build My Own Workflow** – supply a name and instructions.
-The Codex CLI
-   creates a new utility script in the `utils/` directory and adds it to the
-   application.

 ## Utility reference